labs-js/turbo-git/README.md

 ## Coming soon

 - Improvements in the existing turbo commands adding functionalitty and a beter UX.

-- We are working on implementing other commit conventions by a file configuration.
-You will able to use a convention per repository.
-And also you will able to write your own convention easily.

 - We'll continue working on add new **turbo-commands** that will have some extra magic, any idea/help is welcome.